xshipcc/xeva/README.md

 - **Deploy for free with one-click** on Vercel in under 1 minute
 - Provides a very small (~4MB) cross-platform client (Windows/MacOS/Linux), can stay in the menu bar to improve office efficiency
 - Supports multi-modal models and can understand images, videos, audios and some text documents
-- Talk mode: Let you talk directly to Gemini
+- Talk mode: Let you talk directly to Gemini, support Multimodal Live API
 - Visual recognition allows Gemini to understand the content of the picture
 - Assistant market with hundreds of selected system instruction
 - Support plugins, with built-in Web search, Web reader, Arxiv search, Weather and other practical plugins